-Risk management involves a dynamic system comprising a set of means, behaviours, procedures and actions suited to the Group's special features, to enable management to identify, analyse and contain risk at an acceptable level.
+Risk management comprises a set of means, behaviours, procedures and actions suited to the Group's special features; it is a duty of all parties involved within the Group.

-Risk management is a duty of all parties involved within the Group.
-It seeks to be comprehensive, so as to cover all of the latter's activities, processes and assets.
+It seeks to be comprehensive, so as to cover all of the Group's activities, processes and assets.